BJTU-KD3D/RF-GS/README.md

     |---...
 ```

-After configuring libraries such as colmap according to the method in the original [Pixel-GS code]([https://github.com/graphdeco-inria/gaussian-splatting], use the following command to generate camera poses for all scenes in Tanks and Temples:
+After configuring libraries such as colmap according to the method in the original [Pixel-GS](https://github.com/zhengzhang01/Pixel-GS), use the following command to generate camera poses for all scenes in Tanks and Temples:

 ```
 python ./prepose.py